Superfoods: Fact or Fiction

 2. SALMON

-This fish is rich and protein and omega-3 fatty acids.
+This fish is rich in protein and omega-3 fatty acids.
 These fatty acids contain anti-inflammatory properties beneficial for reducing pain and soreness induced by inflammation.
 Omega-3 fatty acids are heart healthy and clear up the blood vessels from LDL cholesterol (bad cholesterol).

 3. GREEN TEA

 Aside from alleviating stress, this tea is a powerhouse in the body.
 It contains polyphenols which reduce inflammation and help with cardiovascular health.
-Polyphenols are also an antioxidant, which lowers the risk of cancer.
+Polyphenols are also an antioxidant, which lower the risk of cancer.
 Green tea benefits our gut health, helps metabolize sugar, aids in weight loss, and helps prevent type-2 diabetes.

 4. EGGS